Rain Coin (RAIN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Rain Coin Historical Price

-According to the latest data gathered on Rain Coin live price page, the current price of Rain Coin is 4.27USD.
-The circulating supply of Rain Coin(RAIN) is 1.00M RAIN , giving it a market capitalization of $4.28M.
+According to the latest data gathered on Rain Coin live price page, the current price of Rain Coin is 4.24USD.
+The circulating supply of Rain Coin(RAIN) is 1.00M RAIN , giving it a market capitalization of $4.18M.

 The Rain Coin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of RAIN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.